 - Buffer solution

 It is the most important component of PCR, whose concentration and quality determines the success of amplification.
-The concentration of DNA template should be within 30 ng-50 ng, i.e. not too little or too high.
-Other than this, DNA template should be free of chemical contaminants that can inhibit the gene amplification.
+The concentration of the DNA template should be within 30 ng-50 ng, i.e. not too little or too high.
+Other than this, the DNA templates should be free of chemical contaminants to avoid misleading results of the gene amplification.

-These are also known as deoxynucleoside triphosphates (dNTPs) including dATP, dCTP, dGTP, and dTTP to construct the new DNA strands.
-DNA precursors function as the building blocks of DNA, so they are added equivalently (generally 0.2 mM) for optimal base incorporation.
+Deoxynucleoside triphosphates (dNTPs), including dATP, dCTP, dGTP, and dTTP serve as molecular precursors that construct new DNA strands.
+They also function as the building blocks of DNA.
+Thus, dNTPs are added equivalently (generally 0.2 mM) for optimal base incorporation.

-It is a DNA polymerase enzyme obtained from Thermus aquaticus (Heat-loving bacteria) that thrives in hot springs and hydrothermal vents.
+It is a DNA polymerase enzyme obtained from Thermus aquaticus (Heat-loving bacterial strain) that thrives in hot springs and hydrothermal vents.
 Taq DNA polymerase possesses high thermostability (remains stable above 80°C).

 It is most active at a temperature of 70°C, at which it can add on approximately 60 bases per second.
 The heat-stability of Taq polymerase is ideal for PCR, as the template DNA is subjected to thermal cycling to get new DNA strands.

-These are the short pieces of single-stranded DNA (15-30 bp long) that synthesizing the new DNA strand.
-PCR makes the use of two primers.
-For its design, some information prior to the desired DNA sequence from the target DNA is required to design two primers.
+They are the short pieces of single-stranded DNA (15-30 bp long) that aid in new DNA strands synthesis.
+PCR uses two primers.
+The designing of two primers require some information prior to the desired DNA sequence from the target DNA.

-The PCR primers are selectively designed relative to the desired DNA sequence in a template DNA.
-Its just attach oppositely towards the edges of the intended DNA sequence via complementary base pairing.
-Once, it binds to the desired DNA sequence, then the sequence can be lengthened by the DNA polymerase, and the target DNA sequence gets copied.
+Once they bind to the desired DNA sequence, the sequence can be lengthened by the DNA polymerase, and the target sequence gets copied.
 Ideal properties of primers include:

-- Primer length: Its length should not be too short or long, as it might hybridize the non-target sites or target DNA, respectively.
+- Primer’s length should not be too short or long, as it might hybridize the non-target sites or target DNA, respectively.

-- Base composition: It should be even and the GC content must lie in between 40-60%.
+- The base composition should be even, and the GC content must be between 40-60%.

-- Nature of sequences: Any self-complementary sequences must be avoided to minimize mispriming or non-selective priming.
+- Any self-complementary sequences must be avoided to minimize mispriming or non-selective priming.

-- Melting temperature: Tm value for the two primers should be within 5°C.
+- The melting temperature or Tm value for the two primers must be within 5°C.

 - KCl buffer: Here, the potassium or K+ ion promotes primer annealing.

-- (NH4)2SO4 buffer: It is used as an alternative to KCl buffer.
-Here, the ammonium or NH4+ ion enhance specificity by its destabilizing property of weak H-bonds formed between the mismatched primer and template DNA during DNA elongation.
+- (NH4)2SO4 buffer: It is an alternative to the KCl buffer.
+Here, the ammonium or NH4+ ion enhances specificity by destabilising the weak H-bonds formed between the mismatched primer and template DNA during DNA elongation.

-The PCR reactants mentioned above are assembled in a tube and subjected to repetitive thermocycling to yield new DNA strands.
+The PCR reactants are assembled in a tube and subjected to repetitive thermocycling to yield new DNA strands.
 PCR cycle involves three sequential stages:

-Finally, the reaction chamber is cooled up to 4–15 °C for short-term storage of the PCR products.
-The reaction cycle of PCR repeats 25-35 times to produce millions to the billions of copies.
+Finally, cool the reaction chamber up to 4–15 °C for short-term storage of the PCR products.
+The reaction cycle of PCR repeats 25-35 times to produce millions to billions of copies.
 Generally, the reaction cycle takes 22-44 hours to complete but depends on the DNA length, the concentration of PCR ingredients, the working efficiency of the instrument, and more other factors.

-- It is a simple molecular technique that can be handled easily.
+- It is a simple molecular technique that requires easy handling.

 - PCR amplification gives a large number of PCR products rapidly.

-- It is a selective amplification technique, in which the forward and reverse primers selectively binds to the complementary sequence of the template DNA.
+- It is a selective amplification technique in which forward and reverse primers selectively bind to the template DNA’s complementary sequence.

-- The process is carried out in a closed system, which minimizes the chances of contamination.
+- The process uses a closed system that minimizes the chances of contamination.

-- It becomes an important tool to get better yield, which in turn can be used in many research purposes.
+- It becomes an important tool to get better yield, which can be used for many research purposes.

-- Information about the target DNA is required to design primers for selective amplification.
+- Selective amplification requires information about the target DNA to design primers.

-- Optimization is quite difficult in the PCR set-up that can give misleading results, so it requires a sterile room for reagent preparation.
+- Optimization is quite difficult in the PCR set-up that can give misleading results.
+Thus, it requires a sterile room for the reagent preparation.

-- DNA polymerase prone to error (about 40%), and may yield mutated DNA after 20 reaction cycles.
-Also, multiple primers can sometimes cause cross-hybridization and can give misleading results.
+- DNA polymerases are prone to error (about 40%) and may yield mutated DNA after 20 reaction cycles.
+Also, multiple primers may cause cross-hybridization, thereby giving misleading results.

-Therefore, we can conclude that PCR gene amplification aims to double the PCR product in each cycle that is achieved by 100% reaction efficiency.
+Therefore, we can conclude that PCR gene amplification aims to double the PCR product achieved by 100% reaction efficiency in each cycle.
 PCR produces exponential copies of DNA throughout the reaction cycle.
-A single copy of DNA can yield up to one billion copies via 30 rounds of amplification.
-Its working efficiency depends upon the optimization of the reagents used in the PCR set up.
+A single copy of DNA can yield up to one billion copies after 30 rounds of amplification.
+Its working efficiency primarily depends upon the reagent’s optimization during the setup.